International Day of Persons with Disabilities

 International Day of Persons with Disabilities Poster

 December 3 marks the International Day of Persons with Disabilities, commemorated by the United Nations (UN) since 1992.
-On this day we affirm our commitment to continue fighting for disability inclusion at work and in society at large.
-This year’s theme is leadership and participation of persons with disabilities towards an inclusive, accessible, and sustainable post-pandemic world.
-To achieve this, the UN calls for an integrated approach.
+The observance of the day aims to promote an understanding of disability issues and mobilize support for the dignity, rights and well-being of persons with disabilities.
+On this day we reaffirm our commitment to continue fighting for disability inclusion at work and in society at large.

-Canadians living with a disability remain financially impacted by the COVID-19 pandemic, which served to exacerbate existing inequities, including employment gaps across for the country for persons with disabilities.
-Workers with compensable work-related injuries have seen a reduction in benefits while insurance companies continue to prioritize employer rebates ahead worker health and well-being.
-Workers with disabilities have also been more likely to fall through the cracks in eligibility provisions for government benefits including CERB, established at the beginning of the pandemic.
+6.2 million Canadians aged 15 years and older identify as having a least one disability.
+Recent years have only exacerbated existing inequities, including employment gaps across for the country for persons with disabilities.
+Workers with compensable work-related injuries have seen a reduction in benefits while insurance companies continue to prioritize employer rebates ahead of worker health and well-being.

-UFCW Canada works with national disability organizations to lobby all levels of governments and pushes for a strengthened disability inclusion lens in worker supports.
+UFCW Canada works with national disability organizations like Inclusion Canada and Disability Without Poverty to support their disability justice work, to lobby all levels of governments and to push for a strengthened disability inclusion lens in worker supports.

-On this international day of observance we reaffirm our commitment to eliminating workplace barriers, strengthening collective bargaining protections for workers with disabilities and advocating for a strengthened disability inclusive lens which leaves no one behind.
+On the International Day of Persons with Disabilities, UFCW Canada reaffirms our commitment to eliminating workplace barriers, strengthening collective bargaining protections for workers with disabilities and advocating for a strengthened disability inclusive lens which leaves no one behind.